coderarjob/meghaos-x86/docs/notes/processman.md

 ### Process exit

-Exiting threads is the simplest.
-Since they only have a stack, exiting threads means to only deallocate the virtual & physical memory for its stack, and freeing the memory used by process's events and removing the thread from the scheduler queue.
+Exiting threads are the simplest, since they only have a stack, exiting threads means to only deallocate the virtual & physical memory for its stack, and freeing the memory used by process's events and removing the thread from the scheduler queue.
 That is steps 1 to 4 don't happen for threads but 5,6 does happen.